 Epilepsy treatment locations

-We offer specialized epilepsy clinics at UW Health locations in Madison.
+We offer a specialized pediatric epilepsy clinic at University Hospital in Madison.

 University Hospital - Pediatric Epilepsy Clinic